LienLeinad/ImageDownsizeProgram/README.md

 Some improvements to do:

 1) dynamically create number of images you can create given the file resolution (i.e. if given a 1440p, be able to create a 1080p resolution image)
-2)Actually upload the image files to the backend server to be stored in the database 3)find a way to not have to copy paste the onLoad function responsible for generating the smaller images
+2) Actually upload the image files to the backend server to be stored in the database
+3) find a way to not have to copy paste the onLoad function responsible for generating the smaller images

 setup

-Make sure Python 3.7.9 is installed, if not please download the correct version! python -m venv env // you can use any name to replace "env"
+Make sure Python 3.7.9 is installed, if not please download the correct version!

+python -m venv env // you can use any name to replace "env"

 cd ImgResize // brings you to the app directory